nickl-dev/mibrary-client/README.md

   alt="Books being stacked on top of each other"
 />

-This repository serves as the Front End of the Personal Reading List application.
+This repository serves as the Front End for the Personal Reading List application.

 Built using ```React, JavaScript, Bootstrap, SASS, GraphQL``` (work in progress)
 _________________________________________________________________________________________________________________